luposdate3000/SIMORA/README.md

     run it with:
     java -cp $(cat ./build/external_jvm_dependencies | tr "\n" ":"):./build/libs/simora-jvm-0.0.1.jar simora.MainKt
     on Windows you must replace ":" with ";"
+3. Linux
+    Look into the subfolders of
+    ./build/bin/linuxX64/